-Weill Cornell Medicine (WCM) dermatology residents participate in daily morning didactic sessions, and dedicate one afternoon per week to didactics.
+Weill Cornell Medicine (WCM) Israel Englander Department of Dermatology residents participate in daily morning didactic sessions, and dedicate one afternoon per week to didactics.

 Residents participate in a weekly morning report with their program director, during which challenging inpatient and outpatient issues are discussed, with focus placed on diagnostic evaluation and therapeutic modalities.
 Additionally, a weekly morning report with the inpatient consultation service director is held to discuss inpatient case descriptions, morphology and differential diagnoses.